jorisdg/DEvaheb/README.md

 ## DEvaheb 2.0
 With an education and 20+ years as an IT professional under my belt, I dare say my programming skills have somewhat improved.
 As Scott Hanselman would say: "I'm the world's okayest programmer".
 Kind of a 3.6: not great, not terrible.

-I wrote this code in .NET 6.0 and you can find the source under[src](src/).
+I wrote this code in .NET 6.0 and you can find the source under [src](src/).
 This it's .NET6 it can be compiled for other platforms, although *for MacOS it would have to deal with endianness* which it currently doesn't do.

 ## Node Structure Approach
 Although I've professionally worked on teams owning compilers, I'm not a compiler expert by a long shot.
 However, I do know the value of representing code in an intermediate tree.
 I wouldn't call this implementation a proper AST or any of the sorts, but it does its job.